noahp/polly-merge/README.md

 Work in progress, remaining stuff:

-- execute the merge attempt on matching pr's
-- test with merge checks blocking the merge attempt
 - actually output to the log file 😬
 - maybe rework configuration to be a little less lame (list of params?)
 - add some basic ci checks like black/pylint/sort imports at least